-Accelerating sustainability transitions requires creativity and imagination to concretise desirable futures narratives.
-For this purpose, Hellon designed the Sustainability Futures Game that connects sustainability goals and everyday business contexts to help build organisations’ capacities for imagining alternative futures.
-The game can be played as physical or online version and is designed for people with leadership and sustainability-related roles within organisations, offering a creative approach to address their sustainability challenges.
+Accelerating sustainability transitions requires imagination and creativity to concretise desirable futures narratives.
+For this purpose, Hellon designed the Sustainable Futures Game to focus on connecting societal sustainability goals with everyday organisational contexts and help build organisations’ capabilities for imagining alternative futures.
+The game is designed for decision makers and developers within public and private organisations, offering a creative and holistic approach to address sustainability challenges.

-The game can be seen as an example of a futures-oriented design game that helps participants make the abstract and ambiguous topic more engaging and personal by incorporating elements from design, games, and fictional storytelling.
-The game session combines varying methods from arts and design, such as improvisation, fictional storytelling, visual prompts, and creative ideation.
+The Sustainable Futures Game can be seen as an example of futures-oriented design games that help participants make abstract and ambiguous topics more engaging and personal by incorporating creative methods such as improvisation, fictional storytelling, visual prompts, and creative ideation.

 From August – November 2020, the first game prototypes were tested in a series of pilot game sessions with partners from the CreaTures project and other stakeholders of diverse backgrounds, including sustainability experts, system designers, service designers, and business leaders.
 After each game session, Hellon’s design team reflected on the insights received from participants’ feedback to revise the game logic and elements.